Skip to content

 print("LOH event:", effect.short_description)

-LOH detection runs whenever you pass germline=.
-The flag is attached to the resulting effect; the underlying classification proceeds normally (so you can still see the predicted protein change at this site).
+LOH detection runs whenever germline= is passed.
+The flag is attached to the resulting effect; classification proceeds normally.

 Composing germline + phase + RNA